wedaly/gospelunk/README.md

 ```

 -	Line and column numbers are 1-indexed, and the column unit is bytes.
--	The `--relationKinds` parameter controls which relations are loaded (definitions, references, or interface implementations).
+-	The `--relationKinds` parameter controls which relations are loaded (definitions, references, or implementations).
 -	The `--searchDir` parameter controls where gospelunk searches for references and interface implementations.
 -	You can use the `--template` parameter to customize the Go template used to render the output.